Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences

 The time-1 column is computed via \cref{CalculationOfTheSliceCohomology} and the fact that the intersection form is trivial, by Hausel \cite{hausel_1998}.
-The spectral sequence (see \cref{Higgs_GL_SL}, right)) yields the filtration
+The spectral sequence (see \cref{Higgs_GL_SL}, right) yields the filtration

 where $(r,s) \in \{0,1\} \times \{0,1\}$ remains unknown.
-Notice that the minimal component $\F_0$ has only weights 0 and 1, due to weight-1 condition \eqref{weight-1-condition} and $\om_\C$-duality \eqref{NonDegenPairingByOmC}.\footnote{Although we have given it as a CSR property, this holds in any holomorphic symplectic setup with weight-1 action.} However, due to $H^{odd}(\F_0) \neq 0,$ we cannot use \cref{Cor intro about Fmin surviving}, which would have given us $\mathcal{F}^{\Fi}_{1/2} \subset H^*(\F_1)[-4],$ hence $r=s=0.$ \end{ex} \begin{ex} \textbf{Parabolic Higgs bundles of $\dim_\C=2.$}
+Notice that the minimal component $\F_0$ has only weights 0 and 1, due to weight-1 condition \eqref{weight-1-condition} and $\om_\C$-duality \eqref{NonDegenPairingByOmC}.\footnote{Although we have given it as a CSR property, this holds in any holomorphic symplectic setup with weight-1 action.} However, due to $H^{odd}(\F_0) \neq 0,$ we cannot use \cref{Cor intro about Fmin surviving}, which would have given us $\FF^{\Fi}_{1/2} \subset H^*(\F_1)[-4],$ hence $r=s=0.$ \end{ex} \begin{ex} \textbf{Parabolic Higgs bundles of $\dim_\C=2.$}

 One can also consider moduli of so-called \textit{parabolic} Higgs bundles, where we add marked points to the Riemann surface where poles of the Higgs field of certain types are allowed.
-The examples in the lowest complex dimension, $2$, are given as crepant resolutions
+All parabolic Higgs moduli in the lowest complex dimension $2$ are given as crepant resolutions

 where $E$ is an elliptic curve, and $\Gamma$ is a finite group of automorphisms of $E$, \cite{groechenig2014hilbert,zhang2017multiplicativity}.
 Composing $\pi$ and the projection to $\C$ coming from the isomorphism $T^*E \iso E \times \C$, yields the Hitchin fibration The core of $\MM_\Gamma$ is the central fibre $\Psi^{-1}(0)$ whose irreducible components are curves intersecting according to affine Dynkin graphs $Q_\Gamma=\widetilde{A_0},\ \widetilde{D_4},\ \widetilde{E_6},\ \widetilde{E_7},\ \widetilde{E_8},$ when the group $\Gamma = {0},\ \Z/2,\ \Z/3,\ \Z/4,\ \Z/6,$ respectively.
 In particular, the case $\Gamma=\{0\}$ gives us $\MM_\Gamma = T^*E;$ in other cases all curves are $\CP^1$s.